GregUtas/robust-services-core/README.md

 Twenty scripts test the *Safety Net* capability of the `Thread` class.
 Most of these tests cause a POSIX signal to be raised.
 POSIX signals are handled by throwing a C++ exception that is caught in `Thread.Start`, after which an appropriate recovery action is taken.
-Getting the safety net to work could be one of the challenges when porting RSC to another platform, which is why these tests are provided.
+Getting the safety net to work could be a challenge when porting RSC to another platform, which is why these tests are provided.
 All of the safety net tests can be run with the command `>read test.trap.critical.`  During each test, the following are generated (see the `recover.*` files in the [output](/docs/output) directory):